 Creating a Status Challenge Itinerary

-- Review the flight requirements.
-Pay particular attention to which airlines must operate the qualifying flights, the number of miles you will need, and the deadline for the miles to hit your account.
+• Review the flight requirements.
+Pay particular attention to which airlines must operate the qualifying flights, the required revenue (or miles) you need, and the deadline for the requirements to appear in your account.

-- Check the fare class of your flight.
-Compare it to the airline’s fare chart to make sure you’ll receive at least 100% mileage credit for the flights
+• Check the fare class of your flight and compare it to the airline’s fare chart to ensure you’ll receive at least 100% mileage credit for the flights (if miles are required).

-- Be careful with timing.
-Be sure you allow enough time after the flights are completed for the miles to be credited to your account before the challenge deadline.
+• Be careful with timing.
+After completing the flights, allow enough time for the miles to be credited to your account during the challenge period.

-Note that airlines do not count the entire cost of the ticket you purchase toward the revenue requirements, since some government taxes and fees are excluded.
+It’s important to realize that airlines do not count the entire cost of the ticket you purchase toward these revenue requirements, since some government taxes and fees are excluded.
+Additionally, some airlines calculate the qualifying dollars for eligible partner airline flights based on a percentage of the distance flown.

 Enhancing Your New Elite Status